personalrobotics/lemur/pr_bgl/README.md

 ### `path_generator.h`

-The `PathGenerator` class implements a generator of all simple paths solving the single-source single-sink problem in non-decreasing order of length.
+The `path_generator` class implements a generator of all simple paths solving the single-source single-sink problem in non-decreasing order of length.

 Test coverage: No.